Skip to main content

 Virological surveillance update

-• A total of 453 surveillance samples were collected from patients presenting with ILI symptoms by sentinel GPs and community pharmacies during Week 04.
-Among these, the following pathogens were identified: 78 cases of influenza A, 59 cases of rhinovirus, 37 cases of human metapneumovirus, 31 cases of seasonal coronaviruses, 16 cases of influenza B, 15 cases of SARS-CoV-2 (COVID-19), three cases of parainfluenza, three cases of mycoplasma, three cases of enterovirus, and three cases of bocavirus.
-Data are current as of 29/01/2025
+• A total of 293 surveillance samples were collected from patients presenting with ILI symptoms by sentinel GPs and community pharmacies during Week 10.
+Among these, the following pathogens were identified: 42 cases of rhinovirus, 36 cases of influenza B, 24 cases of seasonal coronaviruses, 22 cases of influenza A, 14 cases of human metapneumovirus, 13 cases of C. pneumoniae, seven cases of adenovirus, six cases of parainfluenza, four cases of enterovirus, four cases of SARS-CoV-2, three cases of bocavirus, two cases of RSV and one case of mycoplasma.
+Data are current as of 12/03/2025.

-• Confirmed RSV case incidence in children aged under 5 decreased and is at low intensity levels.
+• Confirmed RSV case incidence in children aged under 5 decreased and is at baseline intensity levels.

 Hospitalisations in confirmed cases of influenza and RSV